 Step 4: Take your offense directly to them.
 (Matt.
 18:15) You must talk directly to the person about the situation.
 Do not talk to others.
 This only makes the problem worse.
 When you talk to them, it should be your goal to want to resolve the situation.
 You cannot want to simply have the last word or be right.
 (Note: You do not get to judge someone else’s heart.
 That’s God’s role.
 We only have control over our own).

 Step 5: Speak life.
 (Prov.
 18:21) You cannot speak negatively about a situation or a person and prevent it from growing.
 (Note: Take time to pray for your heart to mend and for their hardships that may be unknown to you.)

 Step 6: Battle your thoughts.
 (Phil.
-4:8) Meditate of God’s truth not what happened or what she said.
+4:8) Meditate on God’s truth, not what happened or what she said.
 It is very important that we do not continually replay in our minds what was said or done to us.
 That only makes the problem grow bigger.
-However, when we focus on God, His word, and His truth about us, the problem gets smaller.
+However, when we focus on God, His Word, and His truth about us, the problem gets smaller.